MikroElektronika/mikrosdk_click_v2/clicks/accel2/DETAILS.md

 ### Application Task

-> This is a example which demonstrates the use of Accel 2 click board.
+> This is a example which demonstrates the use of Accel 2 Click board.
    Measured coordinates (X,Y,Z) are being sent to the UART where you can track their changes.

 ```c